 National Kale Day is dedicated to celebrating one of the healthiest vegetables.
-From its nutritional value to its versatility, there are numerous reasons why cabbage has gained so many admirers!
+From its nutritional value to its versatility, there are countless reasons why kale has gained so many admirers!

 History

-National Kale Day was founded by physician Drew Ramsey and chef Jennifer Iserloh via a Change.org petition.
-Noteworthy, Ramsey is also the author of 50 Shades of Kale, in which he suggests that consuming more cabbage could potentially help save the planet.
-Cabbage is a cruciferous vegetable and is related to broccoli.
-Its peak of popularity was in 2010.
-It contains many beneficial compounds and nutrients such as potassium, magnesium, zinc, B, C, and K vitamins.
+National Kale Day was founded by physician Drew Ramsey and chef Jennifer Iserloh through a Change.org petition.
+Notably, Ramsey is also the author of 50 Shades of Kale, where he suggests that consuming more kale could help save the planet.
+Kale is a cruciferous vegetable, related to broccoli.
+Its peak popularity was in 2010.
+It contains many beneficial compounds and nutrients such as potassium, magnesium, zinc, and vitamins B, C, and K.

 Nutritional Facts